garystafford/health-tracker-blogposts/README.md

 HealthTracker Entity Framework Post Series
 ==========================================

+** NOTE: The below posts were written in late 2012.
+The projects have been updated as of May, 2017 to the latest Microsoft .NET and NuGet package versions, on the release-2.0 branch. **

 Repository for a series of EntityFramework blog posts

 First Impressions of Code First Development with Entity Framework 5 in Visual Studio 2012: http://wp.me/p1RD28-lU